Part-DB/Part-DB-server/UPGRADE.md

  * Console access highly required.
 The installation of composer and frontend dependencies require console access, also the managment commands are using CLI, so you should have console access on your server.
  * Markdown/HTML is now used instead of BBCode for rich text in description and command fields.
- It is possible to migrate your existing BBCode to Markdown via `php bin/console php bin/console app:convert-bbcode`.
+ It is possible to migrate your existing BBCode to Markdown via `php bin/console php bin/console partdb:migrations:convert-bbcode`.
  * Server exceptions are not logged to Event log anymore.
 For security reasons (exceptions can contain sensitive informations) exceptions are only logged to server log (by default under './var/log'), so only the server admins can access it.
  * Profile labels are now saved in Database (before they were saved in a seperate JSON file).
 The profiles of legacy Part-DB versions can not be imported into new Part-DB 1.0